bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-22-newsletter.md

   different set of outputs than the transaction being replaced.
-This can be used to add new outputs (e.g. for iterative [payment batching][topic payment batching]) or to remove outputs (e.g. for attempting to cancel an unconfirmed payment). {% include functions/podcast-callout.md url="pod239 bc25344" %}
+This can be used to add new outputs (e.g. for iterative [payment batching][topic payment batching]) or to remove outputs (e.g. for attempting to cancel an unconfirmed payment). {% assign timestamp="56:10" %}

 - [Eclair #2596][] limits the number of times a peer attempting to open a [dual funded][topic dual funding] channel can [RBF][topic rbf] fee